Talion is a finalist for Best SIEM Solution

 Listen to the Security Noise (or at least some of it)

 There is endless chatter online regarding recent cyber-attacks and methods of best practice but, when it comes to security advice, Talion highly recommend paying attention to the NCSC.
-They share four layers you should build your security defences upon so that, if any actions or platforms slip up, there is always a reliable defence underneath it.
+They share four layers you should build your security protections upon so that, if any actions or platforms slip up, there is always a reliable protection underneath it.
 Read about a specific case study here.

 Fighting phishing is most effective when you are a executing a combination of anti-phishing solutions, employee education and threat analysis.
 If you can support your IT security team to identify cyber-attacks quicker and take action, without wasting precious time and resources, that is crucial.